FLASH SALES: discover new special offers every week!

 Paeonia suffruticosa Lu Mu Ying Yu - Tree Peony

-Hybrid variety forming a bush at least 1.50 m in every direction, with exquisite, fragrant flowers reaching 20 cm in diameter, fully double, whose crisped petals range from tender green to cream-white.
-Sculptural in borders or as a specimen, this rare variety also offers excellent cut flowers.
-Suited to any rich, cool soil.
+Hybrid variety forming a bush at least 1.50 m in all directions, with exquisite and fragrant flowers reaching 20 cm in diameter, well double, whose crisped petals change from tender green to cream white.
+Sculptural in a border or as a solitary, this rare variety also offers excellent cut flowers.
+Suitable for any rich and cool soil.
 Sensitive to late frosts.

 • Flowering time May, June